 Year of Call:

-Naomi was appointed to the B Panel of the Attorney General’s Counsel to the Crown in 2013 and also undertakes public law work in her areas of specialism.
+Naomi was appointed to the A Panel of the Attorney General’s Counsel to the Crown in 2020 after completing a seat on the B Panel.
+She undertakes public law work in her areas of specialism.

 Employment & Discrimination